 - When injuries crush extremities or otherwise prevent the flow of blood, cayenne can be especially useful.
 If your pup has endlessly cold paws or feet, you may want to look into using cayenne as a treatment.

 - It should also be noted that cayenne is very effective when it comes to stopping bleeding.
 Considering its properties when it comes to quickening the flow of blood, one might not expect it to work this way.
 But cayenne pepper is actually very effective in direct application when applied to the skin.
 Interestingly, it doesn’t hurt very much when applied to an open wound.
 You should test this out on a small sample size first, of course, as your dog could have a problematic reaction.

 Never give over the counter capsules meant for humans.
 When considering using it internally, you should actually talk with a holistic vet first.
 Internal applications for a dog or cat would come in the form of a capsule with a smidgeon of powdered cayenne enclosed.
 This is generally enough to satisfy whatever needs the animal has.
 Again, any other internal dosages should be discussed with a professional.

-What You Should Know Before Using Cayenne on Your Dog
+What You Should Know Before Using Cayenne Pepper for Your Dog

 It’s natural to assume that the heat of cayenne peppers would be problematic for dogs.
 A simple Google search of “cayenne” and “dogs” turns up an array of abuses, from applications in dog repellent to cases of animal abuse charges.
 It’s a nasty selection, to say the least.

-But here’s the thing: cayenne does not cause irritation to the digestive tract when used moderately.
+But here’s the thing: cayenne pepper does not cause irritation to the digestive tract when used moderately.